Greece in the Eurovision Song Contest 2023: Background

-The Greek national broadcaster, Hellenic Broadcasting Corporation (ERT), broadcasts the event within Greece and organises the selection process for the nation's entry.
-ERT had been in charge of Greece's participation in the contest since their debut in 1974 until 2013 when the broadcaster was shut down by a government directive and replaced firstly with the interim Dimosia Tileorasi (DT) and then later by the New Hellenic Radio, Internet and Television (NERIT) broadcaster.
-Following the victory of the Syriza party at the January 2015 Greek legislative election, the Hellenic Parliament re-instated ERT as the public Greek broadcaster by the renaming of NERIT as ERT, which began broadcasting in June 2015.
-ERT confirmed their intentions to participate at the 2023 Eurovision Song Contest on 26 August 2022.
+As part of its duties as participating broadcaster, the Hellenic Broadcasting Corporation (ERT) organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+ERT's predecessor, the National Radio Television Foundation (EIRT), debuted in the contest in 1974 and then ERT participated from 1975 until 2013, when the broadcaster was shut down by a government directive and replaced firstly with the interim Dimosia Tileorasi (DT) and then later by the New Hellenic Radio, Internet and Television (NERIT) broadcaster.
+Following the victory of the Syriza party at the January 2015 Greek legislative election, the Hellenic Parliament renamed NERIT to ERT that June.
+ERT confirmed its intentions to participate in the 2023 contest on 26 August 2022 when the announced details of their upcoming selection process for its entry.

 Before Eurovision

 Internal selection

 On 26 August 2022, ERT opened a submission period where artists and composers were able to submit their proposals for consideration by the broadcaster until 9 October 2022.
-Artists were required to be signed to record labels and their proposal had to contain up to three songs, indicate the accompanying artistic group and include ideas or concepts for the song's promotion and presentation.
-106 songs were received by the submission deadline.
-Seven entries were then shortlisted by a seven-member artistic committee and were announced on 28 December 2022.
-ERT's artistic committee consisted of Petros Adam (music producer), Leonidas Antonopoulos (journalist and music producer), Fotis Apergis (ERT radio director), Konstantinos Bourounis (head of ERT's youth program), Maria Kozakou (director of the Second Programme of Hellenic Radio), Dimitris Papadimitriou (music composer) and Yannis Petridis, (music producer).
+Artists were required to be signed to record labels and their proposal had to contain up to three songs, indicate the accompanying artistic group, and include ideas or concepts for the song's promotion and presentation.
+There were 106 songs received by the submission deadline.
+Seven entries were then shortlisted by a 70-member committee and were announced on 28 December 2022.